- Who we are

 “The rail industry is right to keep championing good design and applying design thinking when facing strategic opportunities and challenges, but it is hard.
 Station design varies greatly, and improvements need resourcing, which is now more of a challenge than ever.
 But long-term our stations need to give passengers a better experience and they need to make more substantial contributions to global issues, such as climate change, and local needs, such as high street vitality.
 This report makes the task clearer for everyone involved.”

 The report has been welcomed by Anthony Dewar, Professional Head of Buildings and Architecture at Network Rail, who said: “We wanted to put passengers and stakeholders at the heart of the next generation of railway stations.
 The ambition here is to raise the quality of design across our network as well as responding to the evolving role of infrastructure within communities.
 80% of our stations need to be integrated into smaller urban and rural contexts and this report creates a framework that can then be made appropriate to each community and its needs.
-This report envisions stations that value communities, connectivity and stronger placemaking and we want to make that happen through the upcoming competition and across our portfolio.”
+This report envisions stations that value communities, connectivity and stronger placemaking and we want to make that happen through the competition and across our portfolio.”